amruthaduvvuri/API_Learning/README.md

 - API 1 → Fetches product details and price (USD) from FakeStore API
 - API 2 → Converts the USD price into the selected currency using ExchangeRate API
 - Displays the final converted price to the user

+**Day 5 Project**

+📦 API Data Extraction
+- Fetched movie data from the TMDB API using my API key.
+- Parsed the JSON response and extracted relevant fields.
+- Organized the data into a Pandas DataFrame.
+- Exported the final output as movie.csv for further analysis and practice.

 More learning updates coming soon ✅